The Best 3 Ways to Organize Your PowerShell Modules in Source Control

 Option 3: Organize by Technology

-Create folders based on technology the module interacts with.
+Create folders based on the technology the module interacts with.

 A simple example of this would be separating your Azure modules from your local mail service modules.

-Why it’s Good: This form of organization really helps level up knowledge of more junior (lower XP) team members and if you’ve read any of our other PowerShell articles, you know that’s a good thing.
+Why It’s Good: This form of organization really helps level up the knowledge of more junior (lower XP) team members and if you’ve read any of our other PowerShell articles, you know that’s a good thing.

 Possible Issues: Other times it’s not straightforward.
 For example, if you need to file the “QuickBooks maintenance” module.
 Should that go in the “QuickBooks” technology folder?
 But wait, QuickBooks is an accounting tool, so maybe it belongs in the “Accounting” folder?
 Or maybe this is part of the QuickBooks Migration Project, so should it go there?